tenstorrent/tt-inference-server/tt-metal-llama3-70b/README.md

-# TT Metalium Llama 3 70B Inference API
+# TT Metalium Llama 3.1 70B Inference API

+This implementation also supports Llama 3 70B and Llama 2 70B.

 ## Quick run

 If first run setup has already been completed, start here.
+If first run setup has not been run please see the instructions below for [First run setup][#First run setup].

 ### Docker run - llama3 - demo scripts